Setting up your screener

 As a last step, define your skip and knockout logic as necessary.

-Once you have created your screener and mission, click the "Submit for Review" button in the bottom right corner of the screener Setup page.
-Your Research Advisor will review your project and provide feedback within two business days.
+Once you have created your screener and mission, click the "Submit for Review" button at the top right corner of the page.
+Your Research Advisor will review your project and provide feedback within two business days (see more about the screener review process).

-After you make adjustments based on your Research Advisor's feedback, they'll launch your screener for you!
-There will often be hundreds of applications to sort through within a few days — which is what you'll do next.
+After you make adjustments based on your Research Advisor's feedback, they'll launch your screener for you or approve it for you to launch on your timeline!
+There will often be hundreds of applications to sort through within a few days — which is what you'll do next when you view applications and select scouts.